For the full May 8 Eblast, please click here.

 The DoT has created a survey to gather feedback from neighbors about what they would like to see during upcoming Summer Streets, linked here.

-In addition to the Participatory Budgeting program run by Members of the City Council, the NYC Civic Engagement Commission runs PB for each Borough.
-Voting begins May 6th.
+In addition to the Participatory Budgeting program run by Members of the City Council which recently concluded, the NYC Civic Engagement Commission runs PB for each Borough and certain neighborhoods.
+Voting continues through early June.
 To explore the proposals on the ballot for Manhattan, please click here.

 CUNY SPRING CITIZENSHIP APPLICATION ASSISTANCE EVENT